rapyuta-robotics/rapyuta-io-docs/hugo/content/updates/2019/september.md

   Click on the **Rename** button to rename an already defined configuration.
 * **Comprehensive error message for failed devices**
-  Added more details to the error message in case of device initialization failures due to system packages installation failure, python packages installation failure, and docker image pull errors.
+  Added more details to the error message in case of device initialization failures due to system packages installation failures, python packages installation failures, and docker image pull errors.
 * **Introduced new parameter in Deployment List API**
   Added a new query parameter, ***phases***, in the Deployment List API.
 The same is updated in rapyuta.io SDK.